• Skip to primary navigation

 A white bowl of shrimp fried rice with a side of stir fry sauce.

-Homemade Shrimp Fried Rice
+Shrimp Fried Rice with Frozen Vegetables

 A super easy and delicious shrimp fried rice recipe with only 7 ingredients - make it faster than you can get takeout at your door!